wpcodefactory/file-renaming-on-upload/readme.txt

 3. Setup how the rules will work on your filename

 == Changelog ==

+= 2.6.0 - 2024/09/24 =
+* Dev - Rules - Post title - New option added to use the `{filename}` if the post title is empty.

 = 2.5.9 - 2024/08/07 =
 * Fix - Fixed slow query on admin pages.